gliptak/lecture-source-py/source/rst/about_py.rst

 `Python <https://www.python.org>`_ is a general-purpose programming language conceived in 1989 by Dutch programmer `Guido van Rossum <https://en.wikipedia.org/wiki/Guido_van_Rossum>`_.

-Python is free and open source, with development coordinated through the `Python Software Foundation <https://www.python.org/psf/>`_.
+Python is free and open-source, with development coordinated through the `Python Software Foundation <https://www.python.org/psf/>`_.

 Python has experienced rapid adoption in the last decade and is now one of the most popular programming languages.